Stable Object Placement Planning From Contact Point Robustness: Placement Planning from Static Robustness

 \subsection{Contact Point Selection}

 The selection of candidate contact points on the surface of objects in the assembly is performed in an iterative, probabilistic manner based on the robustness of the objects to normal forces.
-At each iteration of the planning algorithm, two points are sampled according to a probability distribution that is defined by passing the robustness function through
+At each iteration of the planning algorithm, two points are sampled according to the probability distribution in \cref{eqn:prob_dist_with_robustness}.
+With $\mathrm{r}(\Vector{p}, \Normal[\hat])$ being the robustness of the object in the normal direction at point $\Vector{p}$, the probability of sampling this point is given by

-where $\mathrm{r}(\Vector{p}, \Normal[\hat])$ is the robustness of the object in the normal direction at point $\Vector{p}$ and $Q$ is the robustness above which the odds of being sampled are set to be constant.
-In practice, $Q$ can be defined such that the largest finite robustness in the assembly has a small probability of being sampled (e.g., $10\%$) by initializing $Q$ to a larger value $Q_0 > 0$ that is exponentially decayed with the number of iterations $k$ at a rate $\lambda < 1$.
-With $Q_k = Q_0 \lambda^k$, the probability of sampling any point in $\mathcal{P}$ converges to
+where $Q$ is the robustness above which the odds of being sampled are set to be constant.
+In practice, $Q$ can be defined such that the largest finite robustness in the assembly has a small probability of being sampled (e.g., $10\%$).
+This can be done by initializing $Q$ to a larger value $Q_0 > 0$ that is exponentially decayed with the number of iterations $k$ at a rate $\lambda < 1$ with $Q_k = Q_0 \lambda^k$.
+This way, the probability of sampling any point in $\mathcal{P}$ converges to

 where $\vert\mathcal{P}\vert$ is the cardinality of $\mathcal{P}$, the set of surface contact points.
-With such a scheme, the odds of sampling a point with a large robustness are initially higher, but decrease with the number of iterations such that all points are eventually considered with almost equal probability, and any valid placement pose is eventually considered.
+With such a scheme, the odds of sampling a point with a large robustness are initially higher, but decrease with the number of iterations.
+All points are eventually considered with almost equal probability, and any valid placement pose is eventually considered.